natalieagus/50002/docs/Hardware/g_turingmachine.md

 The Turing Machine is a **mathematical** model of computation that defines an abstract **machine**.
 It is a machine that is able to implement **any** functionalities that FSM can implement, and it doesn't face this limitation that FSM has.

+{: .note}
+The Turing Machine is loosely referred to as an "infinite state machine" due to its ability to move along an infinite tape.
+The tape, theoretically, has an unlimited length, allowing the Turing machine to transition between an infinite number of states. **However**, this is **not** to be confused with certain context of infinite state machine: systems with continuous state spaces, allowing for a continuous range of values such as analog machines or continuous systems in control theory.

 ## [Basics of Turing Machine](https://www.youtube.com/watch?v=cmfDBAiogA0&t=111s)

 <figure class="center_full">